Chapter 4: Team Culture

 Get the conflicting parties together (with facilitator if needed).

-"What's going on?
+"What is going on?
 How can we resolve this?"

 Conflict Resolution Principles

-1. Assume positive intent: Most conflict is miscommunication
+1. Assume positive intent.
+Most conflict is miscommunication

-2. Listen first: Understand both perspectives
+2. Listen first.
+Understand both perspectives

-4. Find common ground: What do both people want?
+4. Find common ground.
+What do both people want?

-5. Agree on next steps: How will you work together going forward?
+5. Agree on next steps.
+How will you work together going forward?

 Remote Team Culture